To be one of the world’s leading producers and providers of evidence-based information to enable autistic people to live productive, satisfying lives.

 ACT held its first conference in May 2003 as a community response to the great need throughout British Columbia for evidence-based specialized training opportunities on autism spectrum disorders.
 As a parent of an autistic child, Deborah Pugh founded ACT to ensure that families of children with developmental disabilities and/or autism, and the professionals who support them, had access to reliable information resources that support them to make informed choices.

 In 2005 ACT opened its office in Burnaby as a provincial centre providing information and support under contract with the B.C.
 Ministry of Children and Family Development.
-We continue to provide training opportunities to parents, para-professionals and professionals both live and online.
+While we no longer have government funding, guided by our newly formed Autistic and Indigenous Advisory Committees, ACT’s small but ambitious team continues to provide extensive online resources and a variety of training opportunities for Autistic individuals , parents/caregivers, and professionals both live and online.

 ACT’s approach and the resources built over two decades, with the help of so many, are not duplicated by government or by other agencies.
 As a not-for-profit led by a committed Board of Directors, ACT uses web-based technology, online information databases and social media, with the support of a network of experts who volunteer their time.

 ACT is most grateful to our members, donors, sponsors, presenters, and community partners including researcher practitioners and Autistic adults, and all who volunteer their time and expertise.
 Together, we present evidence-based research and resources that would not be possible without these relationships.